- Reference Number: HEY-886/2023

-This leaflet has been produced to give you general information regarding the pain management programme.
-Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet has been produced to give you general information about the Pain Management Programme.
+This leaflet should have answered most of your questions.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 The aim of the Pain Management Programme

-There is no cure for chronic pain but a pain management programme (PMP) can help each individual person manage their pain effectively.
+There is no cure for chronic pain but a Pain Management Programme (PMP) can help each individual person manage their pain effectively.
 The aim of the PMP is to break the pain cycle that many patients find themselves in.
-Cognitive Behavioral Therapy (CBT) is a method of looking at a person’s thoughts, feelings and behaviours.
+Cognitive Behavioural Therapy (CBT) is a method of looking at a person’s thoughts, feelings and behaviours.
 Each of these influences the other and pain plays its own role in this process.

-When we have pain, we reduce activity to reduce the pain.
-When we stop doing the things we love we feel low.
-In turn our thoughts become negative and it is more difficult to cope with the pain.
+When we have pain, we may reduce activity to reduce the pain.
+When we stop doing the things we love we can sometimes feel low.
+In turn our thoughts can become negative and it can be more difficult to cope with the pain.
 It is important to understand all these elements have a role in effectively self-managing pain.

 When and where?